JerryZhangZZY/DnsRelay/docs/report.md

 <center><b><font size ='2'>Figure 26.
 Broswer</font></b></center>

-Using a web browser is quite different from simply using `nslookup` to test the DNS relay program, because webpages are complicated and often send a large number of "strange" request, just like the "passport.bigfun.cn" in the figure above.
+Using a web browser is quite different from simply using `nslookup` to test the DNS relay program, because webpages are **complicated** and often send a large number of "strange" request, just like the "passport.bigfun.cn" in the figure above.
 This is in essence challenging but our DNS relay can handle it very well.

 ### 4.3 Using Wireshark

 Capturing message on port 53, we can see the packet format and content is completely same with or without our DNS relay.
-This means our program is highly transparent.
+This means our program is highly **transparent** to the client.

 ## 5. Summary & Future Improvement

 ### 5.1.
 Summary

 The DNS relay program is capable of handling various DNS query requests.
-On entering `nslookup example.com localhost` in `cmd`, the relay program receives the question from resolver and return with a answer from its local cache or remote DNS server.
+On entering `nslookup example.com 127.0.0.1` in the terminal, the relay program receives the question from resolver and return with a answer from its local cache or remote DNS server.
 Apart from IPv4, the program has support for **IPv6** DNS query by returning type AAAA record, and it can also deal with records of other types including **NS, CNAME, and MX**.
 By using **a thread pool**, the server is able to handle multiple request at the same time.
 This **concurrency** configuration greatly helps improve the performance of the program.
 Mutex Lock is used to ensure **thread-safe** and avoid race condition.
 In order to easy to burden or remote DNS server and speed up DNS look-up, the program uses a **cache** to store DNS query result for a preconfigured period of time and expired DNS cache is **automatically flushed**.
 The cache is supported by a **hash map** in the memory, which means any query in the cache can be done with time complexity of $O(1)$, and thus other threads is very unlikely to be blocked when they access the cache.
 This program also enables **load balancing**.
 If multiple IP addresses are found in cache or received from remote server (which means the Internet service has many servers for load balancing), it will randomly select one to send back to resolver.
 In this way, user programs access the service via different IP addresses and servers fairly. **Log** functions is used to record the connection and operations of the relay program.
 Users can track all query and response records in the log file.

 ### 5.2.
 Room for Improvements

 - Blacklist can be separate from cache so that it can be maintained more conveniently
 - Log can be clearable in case the file is very large
 - Cache size limit can be used to restrain memory usage
-- Request receiving can use `BlockingQueue` Interface to deal with enormous traffic (, which is unlikely to happen on localhost but would be useful is deployed as a public remote DNS server).
+- Request receiving can use `BlockingQueue` Interface to deal with enormous traffic (, which is unlikely to happen on localhost but would be useful if deployed as a public remote DNS server).